tjrohweder/terraform-curso/README.md

-# Infraestruture as Code using Terraform
+# Infrastruture as Code using Terraform
 This repository contains the code for the [Infrastructure as Code using Terraform](https://www.udemy.com/course/infraestrutura-como-codigo-utilizando-terraform/) course.